0xdreadnaught/meeseeks/README.md

   * Any windows 10 system should have this by default.

 # Notes
+For some reason without using the current initialization method, the alerts will either always show up on top, or never show up on top.
+Having Meeseeks launch via hotkey and then display a MsgBox after seems to fix this issue.

 If you receive any error messages, please try to be as descriptive as possible, and/or send me a screenshot.
 I will do my best to resolve the issue and update the tool.

 The sound of the alert can be altered if you want.